Who We Are

 Over thirty years ago, Milton and Madge Carpenter sold the successful cattle and horse ranch in York County, South Carolina, that was the culmination of a lifetime’s hard work and perseverance, and bought a former strawberry farm adjacent to their daughter.
 Mr. Carpenter dearly wished to rebuild, but time was working against him, and he passed away in December 1996.
 That daughter, Carolyn, and her husband, Wayne, moved in with Mrs. Carpenter, and their son Travis moved his family into the house he grew up in.
 Travis and Stacy bought their first heifer calves and first batch of Cornish Cross broilers in 1997, and Old Paths Farm was born.

-Now, twenty-four years later, Old Paths Farm is a thriving all-natural farm, raising grass-fed beef, pastured pork, and laying hens for eggs, and welcoming thousands of people annually who come to celebrate special events like weddings and parties, get up close and personal with our horses, cats, and other farm animals, or simply enjoy the peace and quiet of fields of green, blue skies, and all the fresh air you can fill your lungs with.
+Now, twenty-six years later, Old Paths Farm is a thriving all-natural farm, raising grass-fed beef, pastured pork, and laying hens for eggs, and welcoming thousands of people annually who come to celebrate special events like weddings and parties, get up close and personal with our horses, cats, and other farm animals, or simply enjoy the peace and quiet of fields of green, blue skies, and all the fresh air you can fill your lungs with.

 We invite you to come explore the farm and learn why we love living the good life here.
 We look forward to seeing you!